webhintio/hint/README.md

 ## Code of Conduct

-This project adheres to the JS Foundation's [code of conduct](https://js.foundation/community/code-of-conduct).
+This project adheres to the JS Foundation’s [code of conduct](https://js.foundation/community/code-of-conduct).
 By participating in this project you agree to abide by its terms.